andrewelsh/OfficeSpaceStore/README.md

 #### ReactJS / JS / JSX

-Used; hooks, hardcoded data (a database could be used in the future), search/find algorithms to match like pairs (required as props could not be used across Link)
+Used; hooks, hardcoded data (a database could be used in the future), search/find algorithms to match like pairs(This allowed the correct item to be displayed on once selected), and passed state through localstorage and Link states to track add to cart selections.

 #### HTML / CSS